ShaunCurtis/Blazr.VSA/Documents/Weather/CQS.md

 # CQS and the Data Pipeline

-The Blazor.Antimony package provides the basic infrastructure for impkementing CQS.
+The Blazor.Diode package provides the basic infrastructure for impkementing CQS.
 You can read up about CQS elsewhere, so I'll assume you either alreeady know what CQS is, or have now acquainted yourself.

 The data pipeline has three distinct pathways: